 Celebrate Public Space on PARK(ing) Day

 What do you imagine for your public space?
 How can communities define and re-define public spaces to better serve people?
-International PARK(ing) Day is one way to celebrate public space on September 21, 2018.
+International PARK(ing) Day is one way to celebrate public space.

 Public space improves our quality of life and is important for economic vitality and local identity.
 From ancient plazas to today’s farmer’s markets and streets, access to quality public space is a key part of the human experience.
 Public space is where we meet and freely interact with one another.
 It provides openness in our crowded cities and may also give us greenery and nature, access to amenities, and enjoyable art.

 Placemaking is how communities interact to define, shape, and make shared public space for themselves.
 But we know that our cities are crowded and space can be sparse, so where can we do this placemaking?
 How can we create meaningful, community-based public spaces with limited resources?

 In 2005, a group of people took over a parking space near their building and turned it into a mini-park.
 The idea grew from there, and now PARK(ing) Day exists as an international, yearly celebration with a mission which is to call attention to the need for more urban open space, to generate critical debate around how public space is created and allocated, and to improve the quality of urban human habitat.